An Excerpt from Marginal Eyes, Chapter Thirteen:

 “Stand against the trunk and spread your legs,” the officer behind me directed.
 As he grabbed me roughly around my mid-section to adjust my stance and started to pat me down, Tommy lit into them.

 “Hey, man, this is bullshit.
 What are you guys doing this for?
 He didn’t do shit!”

-Although I was glad to have someone else there, Tommy’s aggressive reaction was making me even more tense.
-I knew that he hated authority and was perhaps more of a liability than an asset in a situation like this.
-On top of it all, we were also near a major street corner, and the ever busy road was full of gawking drivers, who watched as I was held up against my car like a dangerous criminal.
-The officer frisking me reached around to my chest, purportedly checking my skin-tight, sleeveless shirt for something important I might have hidden.
+Although I was glad to have someone else there, Tommy’s aggressive reaction made me even more tense.
+I knew that he hated authority and that, at least in terms of his temperament, he was perhaps more of a liability than an asset in a situation like this.
+On top of it all, we were near a major street corner, and the ever-busy road was full of gawking drivers, who watched as I was held up against my car like I was dangerous.
+The officer frisking me reached around to my chest, checking my skin-tight, sleeveless shirt, apparently for something I might have hidden in such a place.

-“Why is your heart beating so fast?” he asked me sternly.
+“Why is your heart beating so fast?” he asked sternly.